Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 ### Creating a PSA key via PK

 You can use the PK module as an intermediate step to create an RSA or ECC key for use with PSA.
-This is useful for use cases that the PSA API does not currently cover, such as:

-* Parsing a key in a format with metadata without knowing its type ahead of time.
-* Parsing a key in a format that the PK module supports, but `psa_import_key` doesn't.
+This is useful for parsing a key in a format that the PK module supports, but `psa_import_key` doesn't.
+An advantage of the formats supported by PK is that they contain enough metadata to determine the key type, thus PK's parsing functions do not take a key type as input.
-* Importing a key which you have in the form of a list of numbers, rather than the binary encoding required by `psa_import_key`.
-* Importing a key with less information than what the PSA API needs, for example an ECC public key in a compressed format, an RSA private key without the private exponent, or an RSA private key without the CRT parameters.

-For such use cases:
+To construct a PSA key by parsing it with a PK function:

-1. First create a PK object with the desired key material.
+1. First create a PK object with the desired key material, using `mbedtls_pk_parse_key()` or `mbedtls_pk_parse_keyfile()`, `mbedtls_pk_parse_public_key()` or `mbedtls_pk_parse_public_keyfile()`.
 2. Call [`mbedtls_pk_get_psa_attributes`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/pk_8h/#pk_8h_1a7aa7b33cffb6981d95d1632631de9244) to fill PSA attributes corresponding to the PK key.
 Pass one of the following values as the `usage` parameter:
     * `PSA_KEY_USAGE_SIGN_HASH` or `PSA_KEY_USAGE_SIGN_MESSAGE` for a key pair used for signing.
     * `PSA_KEY_USAGE_DECRYPT` for a key pair used for decryption.